Out of State Drivers

 Impact on Driving Privileges

 One significant consequence of a DUI charge in California for an out-of-state driver is the potential impact on their driving privileges both within California and in their home state.
 California law stipulates that a DUI conviction may lead to the suspension of driving privileges.
 This suspension is reported to the Driver License Compact, which in turn informs the driver’s home state.
-Consequently, the home state may impose additional penalties or suspensions based on the information received from California.
+Consequently, the home state may impose additional DUI penalties or suspensions based on the information received from California.

 DMV Hearings and Procedures